cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 be the estimate of the output.
 Thus systems employing DP techniques alone must strike a delicate balance between privacy and utility.

-The ideal goal for a privacy-preserving measurement system is that of secure multi-party computation: No participant in the protocol should learn anything about an individual input beyond what it can deduce from the final output.
+The ideal goal for a privacy-preserving measurement system similar that of secure multi-party computation: No participant in the protocol should learn anything about an individual input beyond what it can deduce from the final output.
 In this document, we describe Verifiable Distributed Aggregation Functions